 The rapid development of technology often makes it difficult to stay up-to-date on tools that can enhance your teaching.
 This Faculty Learning Community (FLC) will discuss new and emerging technologies for the enhancement of education both inside and outside of the classroom.
 Members will have the opportunity to experiment with new technology in their own courses and are encouraged to post regular updates on their findings and experiences.
-To explore these issues, we invite applications from faculty interested in participating in a FLC to investigate the many ways in which technology can enrich our role as teachers and our students’ experience as learners.
+Members are faculty interested in participating in a FLC to investigate the many ways in which technology can enrich our role as teachers and our students’ experience as learners.

 What is the “Teaching with Technology” FLC?

-The FLC on Teaching with Technology will be co-facilitated by Paul Krueger (Mechanical Engineering) and David Son (Chemistry).
+The FLC on Teaching with Technology is co-facilitated by Paul Krueger (Mechanical Engineering) and David Son (Chemistry).

 What can participants expect to do?